icecube/dnn_reco/docs/source/pages/getting_started/02_train_model.rst

 each of your models.

 .. note::
-    Many more configuration options are available which are documented in :ref:`Configuration Options`.
+    Many more configuration options are available of which some are documented in :ref:`Configuration Options`.
     The software framework is meant to provide high flexibility.
     Therefore you can easily swap out modules and create custom ones.